 Our intake process is simple:

 Once accepted, the house manager will coordinate a move-in time.
-Items that individuals are permitted to bring include bed and bathroom lines, toiletries, cell phones, cars (if applicable), any prescribed medications (approved by house manager), insurance cards, clothing (formal and informal), as well as initial groceries.
+Items that individuals are permitted to bring include bed and bathroom lines, toiletries, cell phones, cars (if applicable), any prescribed medications (approved by house manager), clothing (formal and informal), as well as initial groceries.